yuki-koyama/rbf-interpolator/README.md

 # Dependencies

-The main class requires *Eigen*, and the test GUI system requires *Qt*.
+- Eigen
+- Qt5 (optional for a visual demo)

 # How to use

-Please see the codes for yourself.
+Please see the codes by yourself.

 # License